Juerd/azu/README.md

 When no filename is given, a single zone file is expected on stdin, and the output is given on stdout.
 When one or more filenames are given, the files will be edited unless `--stdout` is used to output to stdout instead.

+## --diff

+Show a unified diff of the changes afterwards.

+## --diff-only

+Like `-diff`, but don't actually make the changes.

 # CAVEATS